 Evictions are something we absolutely hate to do, and it’s often the worst part of property management.
-It can be traumatic to both the tenant and to the owner, but sometimes it has to be done.
+It can be traumatic to both the resident and to the owner, but sometimes it has to be done.
 One of the reasons owners hire us to manage their properties is to make decisions like this for them without letting emotions get in the way.
 When we handle evictions, we manage them efficiently and quickly.

 Reasons for Eviction